-Near Paris: The Giverny – La Roche-Guyon Daytrip Combo
+Day Trip From Paris: The Giverny – La Roche-Guyon Combo

 * * *

-Over the years I’ve visited Monet’s gardens and lily pond at Giverny at various times during its open seasons, late March to early November.
-I’ve witnessed it in their various stages of bloom and rebloom, and each time their expression is different.
-That was, after all, Monet created them and returned to them so often in his work, especially in his 70s and 80s.
+Over the years I’ve visited Monet’s gardens and lily pond at Giverny at various times during its open seasons, late March to early November, at different times of day.
+I’ve seen, as Monet did, the gardens’ flora at various stages of bloom and rebloom and its relationship with the water, the sky and the air.
+As in painting by the master Impressionist himself as he focused more and more on his backyard in his 70s and 80s, the view expresses itself in a different way each time.
 I visited Giverny again recently in early October (the photos in this article are from then) and was once again impressed by how it had maintained its lushness and color into the fall.
 The season’s calm, flower-friendly weather had certainly helped.

-When visitors without much interest in Monet or in his work follow the paths around his pond and through his garden they inevitably find them lovely.
-For those curious about the artist (1840-1926), his sustained form of Impressionism and his family life (two children with his first wife who died shortly after the birth of their second child, cohabitation then marriage with a long-time friend who had six children of her own after their father had abandoned the family), the garden and lily pond are magnificent.
-With the naked eye rather than through a camera lens they are extremely telling and will invariably send a visitor back to Paris with intentions to revisit Monet’s work at the Orsay Museum and more particularly at the Orangerie Museum and at the Marmottan Monet Museum.
+Visitors following the crowded paths around his pond and through his garden inevitably find the site lovely and photogenic, though it’s Monet’s relationship with the site rather than the site alone that makes it worth a detour.
+I’m tempted to say that it isn’t worth going out of your way for Giverny if you aren’t curious about the artists.
+I won’t judge–but there, I said it anyway.
+So my first recommendation when considering a trip to Giverny is to get curious about Monet (1840-1926), about his sustained form of Impressionism and his family life (two children with his first wife who died shortly after the birth of their second child, cohabitation then marriage with a long-time friend who had six children of her own after their father had abandoned the family), and to visit it with the naked eye rather than through a camera lens, with plans to (re)visit Monet’s work at the Orsay Museum and more particularly at the Orangerie Museum and at the Marmottan Monet Museum.

 FR 2014Oct GLK2